Explore your mortgage options

 The thing about your retirement account is that any money in it should be waiting for you in retirement.
 Borrowing from the savings of future you to pay for the financial trouble you’re facing today may help in the short term, but could deprive you of income when you most need it.

 If you feel you have no other choice, you can withdraw funds from your 401(k) or 403(b) retirement account to pay off credit card debt.

-You’d have up to 5 years to repay the loan.
-And it wouldn’t show up on your credit report like most other debt consolidation options.
+You’ll have up to 5 years to repay the loan, and it won’t show up on your credit report like most other debt consolidation options.

 Should I Consolidate My Credit Card Debt?

 Are you still wondering whether you should consolidate now that you know how to consolidate credit card debt?

 When you consolidate debt, your goal is to get out of debt faster and save money while doing it.
 The answer to “should you consolidate” depends on whether you can qualify for a lower interest rate.
 If you can’t, debt consolidation may cause unnecessary hassle and fees, and might not be the best option for you.